An Opportunity to Be Heard

 Financial Compensation for Sexual Abuse Survivors

 As governmental awareness of the breadth of clergy and other childhood sexual abuses continues to increase, the need for justice also increases.
-In many states, including New York, survivors of child sexual abuse now have broader rights to pursue justice against their abuser.
+Taking compensation or services from established funds may prevent survivors from being able to participate in future compensation recovery efforts, even when the laws change in favor of victims’ rights.

-Though nothing can change the past, survivors may be entitled to financial compensation for counseling, medical costs, and pain and suffering.
-Each case is unique and should be evaluated by a lawyer who is experienced in New York child sexual and clergy abuse lawsuits.
+Each case is unique and though nothing can change the past, survivors may be entitled to financial compensation for counseling, medical costs, and pain and suffering – and now have the opportunity to pursue justice.
+Consultation with an attorney experienced in New York Sexual Abuse cases may help survivors of child sexual abuse or clergy obtain compensation.